openforis/sepal_ui/CONTRIBUTE.rst

 .. danger::

-    Now that the :code:`pre-commits` are installed, every commit that does not respect the conventional commits framework will be refused. you can read this `documentation <https://www.conventionalcommits.org/en/v1.0.0/>`_ to learn more about them and we highly recommand to use the :code:`commitizen` lib to create your commits: https://commitizen-tools.github.io/commitizen`.
+    Now that the :code:`pre-commits` are installed, every commit that does not respect the conventional commits framework will be refused. you can read this `documentation <https://www.conventionalcommits.org/en/v1.0.0/>`_ to learn more about them and we highly recommend to use the :code:`commitizen` lib to create your commits: `https://commitizen-tools.github.io/commitizen`_.

 Develop within the project
 ==========================